afifmoh6923/fpga-tetris-basys3/README.md

 # fpga-tetris-basys3

-# 🧠 Tetris on FPGA — Hardware Game Engine (Basys 3)
+# Tetris on FPGA – Basys 3 Board

-A complete hardware implementation of the classic **Tetris** game, developed entirely in **SystemVerilog** and deployed on the **Basys 3 (Artix-7) FPGA**.
-This project showcases digital design skills, pipelined VGA signal generation, hardware-accelerated state machines, and real-time input handling — without any processor or software intervention.
+A fully playable version of the classic Tetris game implemented in **Verilog/SystemVerilog** on the **Digilent Basys 3 FPGA board** using **VGA output** and **7-segment display scorekeeping**.
+This project demonstrates fundamental digital design, hardware control, and real-time display integration.

 ---

-## 🚀 Key Highlights
+## 🔧 Features

+- 🎮 Tetris game engine written in SystemVerilog
+- 🖥️ VGA controller for real-time video display at 640x480 resolution
+- 🔲 Grid logic and block collision detection
+- 🔁 Clock divider for timing control
-- ✅ **Designed and implemented** all game logic in RTL (no CPU, no software)
+- 🧠 FSM-based game control logic
-- 🧩 **Modular architecture**: clean separation between VGA, control logic, input, and rendering
-- 🎮 Real-time control using Basys 3 pushbuttons
-- 🎨 Hardware-rendered 2D graphics over **VGA at 640x480 @ 60Hz**
-- 🧵 Fully synchronous FSM for game timing, collision, and rendering
-- 🧪 Developed simulation testbenches for critical components
+- ✅ Score is calculated in real-time as rows are cleared
+- 🔢 **Live score is shown on the board’s 4-digit 7-segment display**
+- 🎯 Modular and testable design using simulation and behavioral testing

 ---

 ## 🧠 Learning Objectives
 > ✅ **Goal**: Demonstrate complete digital system design workflow — from architecture to synthesis and deployment — using an FPGA development board.

 **Skills Developed:**